kwilson21/PS5Tracker/README.md

 To install MySQL on Windows, simply follow this links: [MySQL Installer 8.0.18](https://dev.mysql.com/downloads/installer/)

-If you prefer to install MySQL via WSL for linux like me, follow these instructions to get WSL set up on your Windows machine: [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 If you decide to set up WSL, I suggest using Ubuntu 20.04LTS for your flavor of linux.
 You can follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04) guide to setup mysql-server on Ubuntu or follow my instructions below

 Once you have Ubuntu installed on your Windows machine, open a bash terminal